w3c/equity-cg/README.md

 ## To Do

 - Currently working on defining equity for proposed use in the W3C work
+- Evolve the Accessibility Maturity Model for equity
 - Draft guidance & training on equity

 ## Draft Working Agreements